beginning of content

 Can kidney failure be prevented?

-If you have chronic kidney disease, medical treatments and lifestyle changes can delay or prevent progression to kidney failure.
-They can also help control symptoms.
-This might include things like:
+If you already have chronic kidney disease, making these healthy lifestyle changes can prevent it getting worse and leading to kidney failure.
+It's also important to:

 Ask your doctor or pharmacist if you are unsure if a medicine is safe for you to take.
-You should also check with them before taking:
+You should also check with them before taking vitamins, supplements and herbal or complementary medicines.

 Resources and support

-Visit Kidney Health Australia for more information and resources.
+Visit Kidney Health Australia for more information and resources or call their Kidney Helpline on 1800 454 363.

 Kidney Health Australia also has resources for Aboriginal and/or Torres Strait Islander people.